stelligent/skaffold_on_aws/README.md

     docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /usr/local/bin/docker:/usr/bin/docker python:latest bash

 # things to do
-if you wish to create an applie pie from scratch, you must first create the universe.
-So let's create a eks cluster, and everything you need for that, starting with the VPC.
+If you wish to create an apple pie from scratch, you must first create the universe.
+So let's create an EKS cluster, and everything you need for that, starting with the VPC. *KeyName* should be an ec2 keypair you have in the account; *NodeImageId* should be either `ami-08cab282f9979fc7a` for us-west-2, or `ami-0b2ae3c6bda8b5c06` for us-east-1.

     export stack_name=skaffold-on-aws-$(date +%Y%m%d%H%M%S)
     aws cloudformation create-stack \